 Deferred compensation is a supplemental, voluntary savings plan administered by the Public Employees' Retirement System (PERS) Board of Trustees offering tax advantages to participants.
 Employees who choose this plan may set aside part of their salary each year.
-MCLS will match contributions up to \$25/month for full time employees enrolled in the program after 6 months of employment.
+MCLS will match contributions up to \$25/month for full time employees enrolled in the program after 6 months of employment and part time employees after 5 years of continuous employment.
 Income tax liability is postponed on that part of the salary until the year in which the employee actually receives the deferred amount.
 Interest and/or earnings are tax deferred until withdrawal.
-Interested employees may contact Deferred Compensation at (601) 364-9350 or (800) 846-4551 or visit the website at http://www6.ingretirementplans.com/SponsorExtranet/MDCPT/index.html.
+Interested employees may contact Deferred Compensation at (601) 364-9350 or (800) 846-4551 or visit the website at https://mdcplan.empower-retirement.com